Maumagnaguagno/HyperTensioN/README.md

 ## ToDo's
 - Parsers with more features support
 - Compilers with more features support
+- Define the standard interface for parsers and compilers, the current ones require several attributes instead of a Hash {:attr => data} and there is an inconsistency about file handling (Hype should do all IO).
 - Tests
 - Examples
 - Maybe ```applicable?(precond_true, precond_false)``` in generate does not need to test precond_true